Is a Digital Project Right for Me?

 > [!summary]+ Summary

-> This page explains a workshop designed to help guide faculty in their decision-making around the design and development of digital projects.
-The session aimed to spark interest, create realistic idea development expectations, and build awareness of available staff support.
-The conversation was to focus on teaching rather than tools.
-(See the bottom of this page for the results of this workshop.)
+> This page explains a workshop designed to guide faculty in their decision-making around the design and development of digital projects.
+The session aimed to spark interest, set realistic expectations for developing digital project ideas, and build awareness of available staff support.
+The session was designed to focus on teaching rather than tools.

 # Is a Digital Project Right for Me?